shipgirlproject/Haruna/README.md

 ### Now more easier to host
 > Now even comes with [`server.js`](https://github.com/deivu/haruna/blob/master/server.js), all you need to run to have your vote handler ready!

+> Now also comes with an API wrapper [`HarunaRequest.js`](https://github.com/Deivu/Haruna/blob/master/wrapper/HarunaRequest.js) for newbies that cant code a request.

 > Just copy the repo and put it on your server, then start server.js after you configured the config files, ain't that easy?

 ### Scroll Down at the bottom for Installation Notes, Support for using this and some more Info.